Category: Overview

 Conclusion

-Obviously, this cannot be used as a cookie-cutter template.
+This is not a cookie-cutter template.
 You will need to adapt these specific labels to your context.
 Maybe you call “Initiatives” “Themes” or “Bets.”
 That’s fine.
 The important thing is the hierarchy of context.

 What do you think?
 Does your team have a clear path from Mission to Action?
 Comments are gladly welcome.